Get your free ticket here!

 In past years, the Symposium sponsors have provided arrangements for refreshments and Friday's lunch.
 Due to current unusual circumstances, we are still working through details to make available as much of that as possible.
 We'll be keeping you informed about these arrangements.
 Please register for the appropriate ticket as it applies to your attendance (in-person or remote).

 When: Thursday, January 13 and Friday, January 14, 2022

-How: a hybrid Symposium, both available in-person and by remote video for both presenters and attendees
+How: Hybrid Symposium, both available in-person and by remote video

-Where: in-person - Williamson County Annex, 100 Wilco Way, Georgetown, Texas; virtually - log-in/join instructions to be sent out approximately 20 days in advance, likely using the Cisco WebX platform
+Where: Williamson County Annex, 100 Wilco Way, Georgetown, Texas; virtually - log-in/join instructions to be posted here ahead of the event.

 Who: All person interested and involved in conservation efforts, endangered and threatened species, environmental dynamics, the regulatory atmosphere and habitat and natural and open space areas.

 - For in-person attendance, parking is available around the building at 100 Wilco Way.

 - In-person attendance will follow state and local gathering guidelines in place as of the meeting date.